mInzamamMalik/AgricultureDBMS/README.md

 # AgricultureDBMS
-this is our uni project
+this is our uni project about agriculture